 Living Hope High School soccer and volleyball teams are scheduled to begin competitive play in the district in March.
 Good luck Living Hope “Ambassadors.”

 We received the ADVANCE MISSION designation from the General Board of Global Missions of the United Methodist Church in 2012.
 We have been approved for the next quadrennium until 2020.
 Businesses and donors may contribute online by going to: advancinghope.org, click on the “give now” tab and use the number #3021425. or click here “give now”

 The Riverton United Methodist Church, PO Box 23, Riverton, West Virginia 26814, continues to be our 501(c) (3) tax deductible account holder for local donations and sponsorship donations.
-Church members and UMW members help us in many ways including bookkeeping, supply collections, and mission awareness for the needs of the school.
+Church members, donors and Individuals from many denominations help with sponsoring students and the needs of the school.

 The many sponsors, donors, businesses, and contributors throughout the US have found a common purpose in following Christ’s example.
 The vision and goals of LIVING HOPE HIGH SCHOOL are becoming a reality as sponsored children have their lives changed and are given hope to replace hopelessness.
 Our motto is “We live to Shine” and we certainly do!
 Our theme is “God is at work” and He certainly is!